awsdocs/aws-javascript-developer-guide-v2/doc_source/ec2-example-elastic-ip-addresses.md

 Create a Node\.js module with the file name `ec2_allocateaddress.js`\.
 Be sure to configure the SDK as previously shown\.
 To access Amazon EC2, create an `AWS.EC2` service object\.
 Create a JSON object for the parameters used to allocate an Elastic IP address, which in this case specifies the `Domain` is a VPC\.
 Call the `allocateAddress` method of the Amazon EC2 service object\.

-Upon success, the `data` parameter to the callback function has an `AllocationId` property that identifies the allocated Elastic IP address\.
+If the call succeeds, the `data` parameter to the callback function has an `AllocationId` property that identifies the allocated Elastic IP address\.

 Create a JSON object for the parameters used to associate an Elastic IP address to an Amazon EC2 instance, including the `AllocationId` from the newly allocated address and the `InstanceId` of the Amazon EC2 instance\.
 Then call the `associateAddresses` method of the Amazon EC2 service object\.